PierrunoYT/seedream-v4-fal-mcp-server/README.md

 }
 ```

-**Important**: Replace `/absolute/path/to/seedream-server` with the actual absolute path to your seedream-server directory.
+**Important**: Replace `/absolute/path/to/seedream-fal-server` with the actual absolute path to your seedream-fal-server directory.

 #### Finding the Absolute Path

 **Windows:**
-1. Open the seedream-server folder in File Explorer
+1. Open the seedream-fal-server folder in File Explorer
 2. Click on the address bar at the top
-3. Copy the full path (e.g., `C:\Users\YourName\Projects\seedream-server`)
+3. Copy the full path (e.g., `C:\Users\YourName\Projects\seedream-fal-server`)
-4. Use forward slashes in the config: `C:/Users/YourName/Projects/seedream-server/build/index.js`
+4. Use forward slashes in the config: `C:/Users/YourName/Projects/seedream-fal-server/build/index.js`

 **macOS/Linux:**
-1. Open Terminal and navigate to the seedream-server directory
+1. Open Terminal and navigate to the seedream-fal-server directory
 2. Run: `pwd` to get the current directory path
-3. The full path will be something like: `/Users/YourName/Projects/seedream-server`
+3. The full path will be something like: `/Users/YourName/Projects/seedream-fal-server`
-4. Use: `/Users/YourName/Projects/seedream-server/build/index.js`
+4. Use: `/Users/YourName/Projects/seedream-fal-server/build/index.js`

 **Alternative method (any OS):**
-1. Open the seedream-server folder in VS Code
+1. Open the seedream-fal-server folder in VS Code
 2. Right-click on the `build/index.js` file
 3. Select "Copy Path" or "Copy Absolute Path"
 4. Use this path in your configuration